rick-dalley/NeuralNetworkCPP/README.md

    - A modern C++ compiler (e.g., GCC, Clang, or MSVC) that supports C++11 or later.

 3. **Development Environment**:
-   - Tested on Xcode, but it should work with any C++ IDE or build tool (e.g., Visual Studio, CMake).
+   - Tested on Xcode and VSCode, but it should work with any C++ IDE or build tool (e.g., Visual Studio, CMake).

 ---